gravitational/careers/challenges/README.md

 ### Systems Engineering

-Teleport has two systems engineering challenges.
+Teleport has one systems engineering challenge.

 * [Job Worker](systems/challenge-1.md): A challenge that demonstrates understanding of Linux internals.
-* [TCP Load Balancer](systems/challenge-2.md): A challenge that demonstrates understanding of networking and Load Balancers.

 We also maintain a [systems engineering challenge for interns](systems-intern/challenge.md).